sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ## Context fetching for editing code

-This is a feature that lets you select a block of code and edit it using a natural language instruction.
+This is a feature that lets you select a block of code and edit it using natural language instructions.

 ![18_edits](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/18_edits.png)
 For this, we automatically retrieve: